Struct Duration

 Rounds this duration to the largest units represented in this duration.

 This is useful to provide an approximate human duration.
-Under the hood, this function uses round
+Under the hood, this function uses round,

 so the “tipping point” of the rounding is half way to the next increment of the greatest unit.